-A: The rpm value refers to the rotation per minutes and the motion on FastPrep-24 is not a rotating motion.
+A: The rpm value refers to the rotation per minute, but the motion on FastPrep-24 is not a rotating motion.
 The MP Bio FastPrep instrument has a tridimensional motion (8 motion) and m/sec refers to the distance done by the sample or bottom during one second.
 To convert from rpm to m/s, compare the number of turns carried out by the axis of the engine against the meter per second below.

-Motor speed at 4.m/s is between 3400 to 4100 rpm
+Motor speed at 4.m/s is between 3400 to 4100 rpm.

-Motor speed at 6.5 m/s is between 3700 to 4500 rpm
+Motor speed at 6.5 m/s is between 3700 to 4500 rpm.

 This depends on the adapter used and the distance from tubes to the axis of the FastPrep.